jmd-dk/concept/concept/docs/troubleshooting.rst

 Be sure to install CO\ *N*\ CEPT with
 :ref:`optimal network performance on clusters <optimal_network_performance_on_clusters>`.
-If you are observing bad network behavior even so, you should try changing the MPI executor, as described :ref:`here <chosing_an_mpi_executor>`.
+If you are observing bad network behaviour even so, you should try changing the MPI executor, as described :ref:`here <chosing_an_mpi_executor>`.